+This course will satisfy the Fine Arts requirement.
 This is a course for beginning guitarists with little or no experience on the instrument.
 The main objective of this course is for students to gain an enhanced appreciation of music through playing the guitar.
 Students will learn how to read music notation, chord symbols, and tablature.
 A variety of genres including folk, classical, blues, pop, and rock will be explored.
 Access to a guitar outside the class is helpful but not necessary.
 This course fulfills the graduation requirement for a fine arts credit.